 For 15 months, I was invited to create a marketing content program for a nascent payment processor, which had just received an influx of venture capital.
 The assignment required a more analytical and targeted approach; this was B2B (business to business) content generation instead of B2C (business to consumer).
 I had to research and spend time with an explicit audience, discover its pain points, and create resources that addressed those anxieties.
 This initial research included forming consumer typologies and mapping content formats to a sales funnel.
 2Checkout’s product offering was enticing for its era—software interacting with banks, currency converters, and payment-type converters to empower as many people in the world to sell things online without boundaries.
 Other processors lacked the authorization and technology to have international sellers reach a global audience.

 I customized campaigns to international e-commerce sellers of specific products in specific countries (software vendors in China, clothiers in the Middle East, etc.), working off a gated content model.
 While the blog and podcast content were free, visitors could only download e-books by submitting contact information.
 That lead information would enter a sales funnel, pass through an automated email system and, if the lead was vetted, eventually reach a customer service representative and potential sale.
 I raised sign-ups by 61% and generated $6.3 million in gross transactional volume through the program.
-Aside from content generation and strategy, I also managed internal communications and side projects: branding guidelines, the aforementioned consumer typologies, and a mock trial version of the software for curious parties, among other projects.
+Aside from content generation and strategy, I also managed internal communications, PR, and side projects: branding guidelines, the aforementioned consumer typologies, and a mock trial version of the software for curious parties, among other projects.